 There are a number of scholarships and grants available to help Maritime students pay for college.
 Scholarships are awarded based on need, merit or a combination of both and do not require repayment.
 Scholarships are contingent upon completion of the annual Free Application for Federal Student Aid (FAFSA).
 Students must also meet the Satisfactory Academic Progress (SAP) standards for Federal and State aid and/or if applicable meet Maritime scholarship conditions as indicated by your scholarship agreement.

-Each year, SUNY Maritime provides more than $1 million in scholarship assistance to more than 1,000 students.
+Each year, SUNY Maritime provides more than $1 million in scholarship assistance.
 SUNY Maritime offers a wide range of scholarships funded by the college's Sallyport Fund, scholarship endowments and supporting organizations, such as the Faculty Student Association and the Maritime College Alumni Association.
 These awards are made possible by the generous donations of alumni, faculty, staff, industry partners, corporations and friends of the college.

 Incoming students are automatically considered for merit scholarships through the Admissions process.
 These scholarships are awarded at the time of admission and do not require a supplemental application.